gojimmypi/gojimmypi.github.io/docs/about.markdown

 * jQuery needs to be updated.
 * There's an annoying flash of white before the site initially loads in dark mode.
 * Is `/js/materialize.min.js` actually needed?
 Can it be removed?
+* Tags should not be case sensitive for sort & search
+* Categories needs to be either implemented or removed from the sidebar
+*

 This is the `docs/about.markdown` page.